hwangisgone/OOP_history_proj/README.md

 ## Running Instruction

-> All classes are stored in Class directory, to run or use any class, it's neccessary to include Class directory path and jsoup library in `-classpath` option
+- All classes are stored in Class directory, to run or use any class, it's neccessary to include the below path in `-classpath` option:

+	1. Class directory: where the classes stored
+	2. Jsoup library
+	3. Json library

-> Example
+- Example

-	$ java -classpath [...]/Class:[...]/jsoup-1.15.4.jar data.crawl.Crawler
+	> `$ java -classpath [...]/Class:[...]/jsoup-1.15.4.jar data.crawl.Crawler`